yetimnew/weather-notifier2/README.md

 ### **Prerequisites**
 - **Docker** installed on your machine.
 - **Composer** installed for PHP dependencies.
-- Weather API key (e.g., from OpenWeather).
+- Weather API key from WeatherAPI.

 ### **Steps**